-Using drone data to prevent pandemics and respond to disasters around the world
+Drone data to prevent disease outbreaks and respond to disasters around the world

 We had issues scaling data collection but with the help of Crowddroning by GLOBHE we can now easily scale by outsourcing flights to local drone pilots.
 The drones are taking images to help us understand where mosquitoes are laying their eggs so that the larvae can be controlled, reducing the number of mosquitoes able to spread malaria

 Read the story map on our malaria project with Liverpool School of Tropical Medicine

 In Malawi, malaria is one of the top three causes of death among children under five years old.
 Every year, malaria is estimated to cost Africa more than $12 billion us dollars, even though we could control it for a fraction of that sum.
 Research shows that drones sent out through Crowddroning by GLOBHE provide insights reducing the time spent locating, monitoring, and managing existing and new larvae breeding sites.

 For health, you can choose whether to get 2D orthomosaic maps, high-resolution elevation maps, or detailed data insights.
 We will select a local Crowddroning pilot with the experience and tools suitable for your project based on your needs.
 By ordering from Crowddroning, you will help a local pilot with a month’s worth of income and limit the carbon footprint by using local resources instead of flying personnel and equipment to the site.

 Benefits of drones in public health